ploomber/projects/python-api/README.md

 # Python API

-Pipeline using the Python API
+Pipeline project using the Python API.

+If you're new to the Python API, check out [python-api-examples/](../python-api-examples) directory, containing tutorials and more examples.

 ## Setup